Unforgettable 17 or 19 days exploring New Zealand's North & South Islands!

 The prices will load here automatically, if this does not happen for you: Click here to view Prices

 We can advise you on arranging extra accommodation.
-Please contact us for more details.
+Please contact us for more details

-From 1st October 2019, visitors who are transitting through or entering New Zealand as tourists will need to hold an Electronic Travel Authority (ETA) before travelling to New Zealand.
+Visitors who are transitting through or entering New Zealand as tourists will need to hold an Electronic Travel Authority (ETA) before travelling to New Zealand.
 Tourists will also need to pay an International Visitor Conservation and Tourism Levy (IVL) alongside the ETA.
+Tourists can enter for up to 6 months.
 People entering New Zealand on a Working Holiday Visa do not require an ETA.

 If you are planning on working at all during your time in New Zealand, you will need to apply for a Working Holiday Visa (available to 18-30 year olds) and can do this by visiting the New Zealand Immigration website.